mui/material-ui/docs/src/pages/components/chips/chips.md

 ## Accessibility

-### Deleteable Clickable Chip

-The Chip is a button that is in tab-order.
-Deleteable Chips have a nested button that is focusable but not in tab order.
-When the Chip (the outer button) is focused (e.g. when tabbing) pressing `Backspace` or `Delete` will call the `onDelete` handler.
+If the Chip is deletable or clickable then it is a button in tab order.
+When the Chip is focused (e.g. when tabbing) pressing `Backspace` or `Delete` will call the `onDelete` handler.

-### Deleteable Chip (not clickable)

-The Chip has a single button for the delete handler that is focusable and tabbable.